paralllax/hacker-blog/_posts/2020-01-29-LVM-Lab-Setup-With-VirtualBox.md

     PS C:\> & 'K:\Program Files (x86)\Virtualbox\VBoxManage' storageattach tutorial --storagectl "SATA" --port 1 --device 0 --type hdd --medium none
     ```

 3. Assign the UUID of the original drive, then remove it.
-Note that if you are using snapshots, you may encounter some errors, as it creates child disks to track that changes which make the OS believe it is still attached.
+Note that if you are using snapshots, you may encounter some errors, as it creates child disks to track the changes, which make the OS believe it is still attached.
 Simply skip this step, then remove the disk and snapshots when you are done with them.

     ```
     PS C:\> $tutorial_uuid = & 'K:\Program Files (x86)\Virtualbox\VBoxManage' list hdds | select-string tutorial-01.vmdk -context 5,0 |  findstr /r UUID:.*- | %{ $_.ToString().split(':')[1]; } | %{ $_ -replace '\s',''; }